HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

     - It is a bad-json-number parse error; Stop parsing.
   - Otherwise:
     - Emit the characters in the temporary buffer as character tokens (in the order they were added to the buffer).
-    - If the JSON nesting stack is empty, switch to the JSONTEXT JSON finished state.
-Otherwise, switch to the JSONTEXT after value state.
+    - If the JSON nesting stack is empty, switch to the JSON JSON finished state.
+Otherwise, switch to the JSON after value state.
 - U+002D HYPHEN-MINUS (-)
   - Append the current input character to the temporary buffer.
-  - Switch to the JSONTEXT number integer state.
+  - Switch to the JSON number integer state.
 - ASCII digit
-  - Reconsume in the JSONTEXT number integer state.
+  - Reconsume in the JSON number integer state.
 - Anything else
   - This is an unexpected-json-number parse error.
   - Ignore the character.

-##### 3.2.5.27) JSONTEXT number integer state
+##### 3.2.5.35) JSON number integer state

 Consume the next input character: